ErpNetDocs/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account.md

 5. Make sure that the **Parent Party** of the **Person** of the user is a customer of the current **Enterprise Company**.

-   To do so, click on it within the form and locate its **Customers** panel.
-If the panel is not visible, you can add it through the **Customize form** option.
+   To do so, open it within the form and locate its **Customers** panel.
+If the panel is not visible, add it through the **Customize form** option.

    In the **Customers** panel, verify that two fields are filled: **Enterprise Company** and **Serviced By Enterprise Company Location**.